fmezou/lappupdate/docs/background_papers/makemkv-background.rst

 MakeMKV author give a method to detect the up-to-date version.
 It based on a XML file matching the `PAD 3.10 Specification <http://pad.asp-software.org/spec/ spec_310.php>`_ at http://www.makemkv.com/makemkv.xml.
-Consequently, the update checking mechanism of `appdownload` use this method.
+Consequently, the update checking mechanism of `lapptrack` use this method.

 Example